bsmith89/strain-corr/doc/manuscript/manuscript.md

 recently published tool that harnesses information across multiple samples and applies non-negative matrix factorization to jointly estimate gene content and strain depth (Fig. 2C).
-For all three methods, we used the same reference database and pangenome profiles as input, thereby comparing the core gene content estimation approaches on an
+For all three methods, we used the same reference database (UHGG) and pangenome profiles as input, thereby comparing the core gene content estimation approaches on an
 <!-- FIXME: "core gene content" has a very different meaning elsewhere in this
 paper.
 I don't mean it that way here. -->